improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 # Lab Three - Routing and Components

-## `cd` to the third lab
+## Switch to the Lab03 branch

 * In a terminal:

 ```
-cd ../ # presuming still in first lab
-cd lab-03-routing
+git checkout lab-03
 yarn start
 ```

 ### Check it out!

+* While we were working on the last lab, the rest of the team was adding lots of new stuff to the app
-* Before doing anything, let's look at the progress that has already been completed on the application by the rest of the team.
+* Before proceeding, let's look at the progress that has been made:
   * Peruse the **src/components** directory and notice that the **Projects** and **Timesheets** modules have been implemented by the team.
   * You will be building out the **Employees** module and adding **Navigation** to the app.
-  * The module files have been stubbed out for you, we just need to add the codez.
+  * The module files have been stubbed out for you, we just need to add the logic.

 &nbsp;